CJanecka/Projects_and_CTFs/Linux Scavenger Hunt CTF/README.md

 *Illustration of *ls -Ra* command results.*
 ![displaying](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/ab648d71-5c1e-41e4-881e-d70072719e14)

-  + This reveals two (2) files in the student's desktop:
+  + This revealed two (2) hidden files on the student's desktop:
-    - A file titled Flag 1.
+    - A file named "flag_1", the contents on which are shown below.
-    - A password list contained in a text file.
+    - A text file called ".pass_list.txt", which contains a list of likely passwords, organized line by line.
+This includes; common words, dictionary terms, commonly used phrases, and other character combinations that are frequently chosen by users as passwords.

 *Flag 1 - File Contents.*
 ![flag 1](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/8ec21f67-b8e3-4cf1-957f-2c0e4c753216)